 Aerospace manufacturers research and develop the most efficient and effective methods to produce mission-critical, innovative technologies.
 In most cases, traditional forms of manufacturing must be reevaluated and improved to meet application requirements.
 This has created an influx in demand for high-quality composites that include advanced fibers and high-end resin formulations.
-A portion of the aerospace industry has been focused on landing a team on the surface of Mars by 2020, and composites are helping to turn this plan into a reality.
+A portion of the aerospace industry has been focused on landing a team on the surface of Mars, and composites are helping to turn this plan into a reality.

 The properties of these advanced materials make them a viable option to reduce weight, improve strength, and endure the harsh temperatures of launching, travelling through space, and re-entry to Mars.
 Manufacturers are looking to carbon fiber as a solution to many of these challenges.